 Economics of Wealth Creation

 This course builds on the microeconomic principles developed in first and second year by extending students knowledge of markets and the firm to the role of the entrepreneur and innovation in the wealth creation process.
-The later includes discussion of bootstrapping where business ideas are developed within the context of financial constraints, but where economic resources are still required to be mobilised to commercialise new products and services.
+This includes discussion of how business ideas are commercialised within the context of market uncertainty and financial constraints.

 - Semester 2 - 2015

-1. Assess competing arguments on the theory of the firm and the role of the entrepreneur.
+1. Assess competing arguments concerning the theory of the firm and the role of the entrepreneur.

 2. Demonstrate a deep analytical understanding of public policy issues relating to investment, small business development and innovation.